 - Maintain water quality and flow regimes as close to natural as possible. - Where Ecological Reserves or Environmental Flow Requirements have been determined these should be strictly adhered to.
-Where these have not been determined, determination should be prioritized for all CBA and ESA rivers and wetlands. - All effluent (including municipal, mining and industrial waste water) as well as acid mine drainage should be treated to the required specifications before release. - Storm water flow should be managed to avoid degradation of CBAs and ESAs. - Where CBAs and ESAs include floodplains (e.g. areas within the 1:100 year flood line), riparian areas (e.g. as a minimum, a 32m buffer around rivers) or buffers around wetlands, management activities should ensure that these remain in a natural state or are rehabilitated to a natural state.
+Where these have not been determined, determination should be prioritized for all CBA and ESA rivers and wetlands. - All effluent (including municipal, mining and industrial waste water) as well as acid mine drainage should be treated to the required specifications before release. - Storm water flow should be managed to avoid degradation of CBAs and ESAs. - where CBAs and ESAs include floodplains (e.g. areas within the 1:100 year flood line), riparian areas (e.g. as a minimum, a 32m buffer around rivers) or buffers around wetlands, management activities should ensure that these remain in a natural state or are rehabilitated to a natural state.
 Do not permit infilling, excavation, drainage, hardened surfaces (including buildings and asphalt), intensive agriculture or any new infrastructure developments within a river, riparian area, wetland or buffer area.
 In addition to avoiding irreversible modification of natural vegetation cover, other activities such as livestock access may need to be controlled and alien vegetation managed to avoid damage to banks, riparian areas, wetlands and buffer areas. - Where necessary, the site development plan should indicate the 1:100 year flood line, as determined by a professional engineer.
 If the development is not subject to flood lines this should be confirmed by a professional engineer. - Areas that are degraded or disturbed should be rehabilitated through programmes, such as Working for Water and Working for Wetlands; and an invasive alien vegetation eradication programme implemented. - Linear infrastructure that crosses CBAs is not desirable, whereas for ESAs 1 and 2, linear infrastructure features designed to cross rivers and riparian areas are permitted subject to appropriate impact minimisation, avoidance, mitigation and offset. - Creation of berms, roads, culverts, canalisation, channelization, invasive alien vegetation, impoundment, abstraction, well points, storm-water or other point source inflows, irrigation return flows, grazing / trampling, agriculture, golf courses, suburban gardens, artificial deepening and drainage, should be avoided within CBAs, whereas for ESAs these impacts should be avoided, where possible, within the 1:100 year flood line.

-Where rezoning, land use change and infrastructure is proposed, the following guidelines are recommended:
+Where rezoning, land use change and infrastructure is proposed, the following guidelines are recommended

-- Refer to Section 5.1 Guide to integrating the critical biodiversity areas map into environmental impact assessments and land use change applications. - Biodiversity or ecological specialist to conduct an ecological assessment.
+- Refer to Section 5.1 Guide to integrating the critical biodiversity areas map into environmental impact assessments and land use change applications. - Biodiversity or ecological specialist to conduct an ecological assessment. - Land use changes that may impact on the population viability of listed threatened species should be assessed by a specialist. - Rezoning in CBAs and ESAs:

-Land Management Guidelines: Critical Biodiversity Areas And Ecological Support Areas
+Land management guidelines: Critical Biodiversity Areas & Ecological Support Areas